 or call us 24/7 at (212) 684-1880.

 On May 24, 2022, Governor Kathy Hochul signed the Adult Survivors Act (ASA).
-This legislation creates a one-year lookback period–dating six months from the signing.
-It allows sexual assault survivors–over 18 at the time of the attack–to sue their alleged abusers no matter when it occurred.
-The ASA temporarily bypasses the statute of limitations in New York for filing a civil sexual abuse lawsuit.
+This legislation created a one-year lookback period dating six months from the signing.

 Sexual abuse destabilizes a child.
 Scars caused by psychological and emotional trauma may never truly heal.
 It can take decades for a child to process it.